Teaching Color Theory used to frustrate me. Until I realized there was a better way.

 Temperature – the apparent warmth or coolness of a color

 #4 Create color harmony (the pleasing relationship of hues) by picking a definite color scheme and mixing your colors before beginning to paint.
 By using a color scheme, you’re selecting hue intentionally and being sensitive to how they interact with each other.
 And if you mix ahead, you’ll know how the colors are going to interact with each other.
-Once you’re very confident with color you can try mixing as you go, but even then, you should have a plan, aka your color scheme.

 #5 Use strong contrast in value to define form and depth.
 Mix three variations in value of each color.
 Make sure that there is a significant difference between them so that the illusion of depth will be created.
 If you’re having trouble seeing the true value of the color you’re observing, try snapping a quick photo and converting it to greyscale.